nobody5050/nobody5050/README.md

 ###

-<p align="left">My name is Levi and I'm a full stack developer, from the United States!</p>
+<p align="left">Heyo!
+I'm Levi, a full stack developer based in the United States with 9 years of experience and a passion for all things Raspberry Pi, Python, and Minecraft Pi Edition.
+I'm also a programmer for my local FRC team where I get to flex my C++ skills.
+Nice to meet you!</p>

 ###